lhnguyen102/cuTAGI/docs/autoapi/pytagi/nn/index.rst

    >>> mu_in = np.random.randn(1, 10)
    >>> var_in = np.abs(np.random.randn(1, 10))
    >>> mu_out, var_out = model(mu_in, var_in)

+   Initializes the Sequential model with a sequence of layers.

+   :param layers: A variable number of layer instances (e.g., Linear, ReLU)
+                  that will be executed in sequence.
+   :type layers: BaseLayer

    .. py:method:: __call__(mu_x: numpy.ndarray, var_x: numpy.ndarray = None) -> Tuple[numpy.ndarray, numpy.ndarray]